Gateron Baby Kangaroo 2.0 Review: HANDS-ON Experience

 Gateron Baby Kangaroo 2.0 Switches

-If they had a heavier initial force and sharper tactile bump, these things would be chef’s kiss.
+I just wish they had a heavier initial force and sharper tactile bump, these things would be chef’s kiss.

 I guess that’ll be TBD.
 I’ll be back with an update on this article if I happen to.